When Your Child's in the Pediatric Intensive Care Unit

 Article Translations: (Spanish)

-It can be stressful whenever kids are in the hospital — and even more so when they're admitted to the pediatric intensive care unit (PICU).
-But a basic understanding of the people and equipment in the PICU can help you feel better prepared to help your child recover.
+It can be stressful whenever kids are in the hospital — and even more so when they're in the pediatric intensive care unit (PICU).
+Understanding the people and equipment in the PICU can help you feel better prepared to help your child.

 What's the PICU?

 The PICU is the section of the hospital that provides sick children with the highest level of medical care.
-It differs from other parts of the hospital, like the general medical floors, in that the PICU allows intensive nursing care and continuous monitoring of things like heart rate, breathing, and blood pressure.
+It differs from other parts of the hospital, like the general medical floors.
+In the PICU, kids get intensive nursing care and close monitoring of things like heart rate, breathing, and blood pressure.

-The PICU also allows medical staff to provide therapies that might not be available in other parts of the hospital.
-Some of these more intensive therapies include ventilators (breathing machines) and certain medicines that can be given only under close medical supervision.
+The PICU also lets medical staff provide therapies that might not be available in other parts of the hospital.
+These can include ventilators (breathing machines) and medicines that are used only under close medical supervision.

 Who's Sent to the PICU?

-Kids in the PICU might include those with severe breathing problems from asthma, serious infections, certain heart conditions, some complications of diabetes, or those involved in a serious automobile accident or near-drowning.
+Kids go to the PICU if they are seriously ill, need intensive care, and have medical needs that can't be met on the hospital's main medical floors.
+This might include kids with severe breathing problems from asthma, serious infections, some complications of diabetes, or those involved in a serious automobile accident or near-drowning.

-Some kids may have been stable enough to initially be cared for on the hospital's medical-surgical floors, but may be transferred to the PICU if they become more acutely ill.
-Following major surgery, many children are cared for in the PICU for several days.
+Sometimes, kids who were stable enough to be cared for on the hospital's medical-surgical floors move to the PICU if they become more acutely ill.
+After major surgery, many children get care in the PICU for several days.

-How long kids will be in the PICU depends on their condition — some might stay a single day; others might need to stay for weeks or even months.
+How long kids stay in the PICU depends on their condition.
+Some might stay a single day, while others stay for weeks or even months.
 As always, ask the doctor or nurse caring for your child if you have questions.

 Who Takes Care of Kids in the PICU?